The Rapid Online Assessment of Reading

 An open-access assessment platform grounded in ongoing research by the Stanford Reading & Dyslexia Research Program

 The Rapid Online Assessment of Reading is an ongoing research project and online platform for assessing foundational reading skills.
-ROAR consists of a suite of measures tailored to students K-12; each is delivered through the web browser and does not require a test administrator.
-The ROAR rapidly provides highly reliable indices of reading ability with greater precision than many standardized, individually-administered reading assessments.
+ROAR consists of a suite of measures that have been validated K-12 in over 20,000 students across 16 states; each measure is delivered through the web browser and does not require a test administrator.
+ROAR rapidly provides precise indices of reading ability with greater precision than many standardized, individually-administered reading assessments.
+Powered by the Rapid Online Assessment Dashboard (ROAD), ROAR integrates with most rostering systems including Clever and ClassLink so can be deployed to a whole district with a click of a button and provides instructionally informative score reports to teachers in real time as students complete the assessments.

 The Stanford Reading & Dyslexia Research Program aims to investigate the factors contributing to reading difficulties including dyslexia.
-By developing and rigorously validating automated assessment tools that enable large-scale data collection, we can help researchers and educators understand and support the diversity of learners.
+By developing and rigorously validating automated assessment tools that enable large-scale data collection, and bridge research and practice, we can help researchers and educators understand and support the diversity of learners.

 Scientific approach to validation